-This past July, a community heat-mapping study was conducted to discover which areas of Toledo are hotter and cooler during extreme heat.
+In July 2021, we conducted a community heat-mapping study to discover which areas of Toledo are hotter and cooler during extreme heat.

 Extreme heat kills more Americans than any other weather event and has the greatest impact on our nation's most vulnerable communities.
 The City of Toledo was selected by the National Oceanic and Atmospheric Administration (NOAA) to participate in an Urban Heat Mapping campaign.